Pension Planning

 Disclosure

 This article is for information purposes only and does not constitute financial advice.
-Financial planning outcomes depend on individual circumstances, residency status, income level and objectives.
-Professional advice should always be sought before making pension-related decisions.
+Taxation, treaty allocation, and pension treatment depend on individual circumstances, German tax residency status, UK domicile, income level, and objectives.
+Cross-border pension planning involves both UK and German tax law and requires professional advice before making pension-related decisions.
+Professional advice should always be sought from qualified UK and German tax advisers and pension specialists before making pension access or transfer decisions.

-• Model the German income tax cost of UK pension drawdown at various levels
+• Model the German income tax cost of UK pension drawdown at various income levels and sequencing scenarios

-• Evaluate the interaction between UK pensions and Riester/Rürup retirement accounts
+• Evaluate the interaction between UK pensions and Riester/Rürup contributions to identify coordination opportunities

 First Name